 - Prospective students apply to each school independently.
-In addition to Fuqua's online application, applicants for Duke University's joint JD/MBA degree program complete an application form through the Law School Admissions Council's (LSAC) e-app service.
+In addition to Fuqua's online application, applicants for Duke University's dual JD/MBA degree program complete an application form through the Law School Admissions Council's (LSAC) e-app service.

 - Prospective students typically apply to both schools at the same time, but we welcome applications from existing JD students to start the dual degree during their 2nd or 3rd year of school.

 - Each school will review your application separately and come together to discuss your candidacy.